-TDS concentrations are high in the potable water supply for the service area - approximately 776 mg/l.
+TDS concentrations are high in the potable ground water supply for the service area - approximately 820 mg/l.
+Lessalt Surface water is - approximately 370 mg/l.
+The 2015 influent flow was 11% ground water and 89% surface water.
 As this water is utilized in the service area, salinity concentrations increase steadily through normal use and through the regeneration of water softeners.
 After use, the water is discharged to the sewer collection system.
-Influent wastewater to RM I has TDS concentrations between 1,400-1,900 mg/l.
+Influent wastewater to RM I has TDS concentrations between 980 - 1,400 mg/l.
 Evaporation through the treatment process does not increases in the TDS concentration of the wastewater discharged for percolation.
 However, evaporation is a relatively small element of the salinity concentration issue and does not increase salt mass load to the basin.